 Prevent Content Theft

-There are several steps that you can take in order to prevent your material from being used in an unauthorized manner.
-Keep in mind, however, that there is no way to fully guarantee the complete protection of your work (after all, this is the internet).
+If you are concerned about material from your site being used without permission, there are several steps you can take to help reduce the risk.
+However, remember that there is no way to fully guarantee the complete protection of your work.
+(After all, this is the internet.)

-Include a very clear copyright notice on your blog
+1. Include a clear copyright notice on your site.

-In this, be sure to specify what you will allow and will NOT allow.
-Here is an example of a valid copyright notice that may be placed on your blog:
+Be sure to specify what kinds of use you will and will not allow on your site to avoid confusion.
+Here is an example of the kind of copyright notice that could be used:

-© [Full Name] and [Blog Name], [Current Year or Year Range].
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to [Your Name] and [Your Blog Name] with appropriate and specific direction to the original content.
+© [Full Name] and [Site Name], [Current Year or Year Range].
+Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to [Your Name] and [Your Site Name] with appropriate and specific direction to the original content.

-Place the copyright notice in your sidebar so that it may be visible at all times; this can be accomplished using a text widget from Appearance -> Widgets in the menu.
-Moreover, be sure to include a copyright note in each and every one of your blog posts (either at the beginning or end of the article).
+Place the copyright notice in your sidebar so that it may be visible at all times; this can be accomplished using a text widget from the widgets pane in the Customizer.

-Your wording of the copyright notice should differ, depending on the type of blog you currently maintain.
-The aforementioned example notice is most appropriate for your standard blog.
-If you have a photo blog (or blog that is highly focused on some sort of document type), you may want to modify the language accordingly.
+Your wording of the copyright notice should differ, depending on the type of site you currently maintain.
+The aforementioned example notice is most appropriate for your standard blog, so you may want to modify the language accordingly.

-You can, similar to the first option mentioned above, designate precisely what you will and will not allow regarding your personal work and obtain an official license according to these guidelines.
-Free licenses may be obtained here.
-Even if you decide to obtain and use a Creative Commons License, it is recommended that you still include a copyright notice, as illustrated in the first point within this article.
+Similar to the previous option, you can designate precisely what kinds of use you will and will not allow and adopt a recognised license that meets these requirements.
+Free licenses may be obtained via Creative Commons.
+Even if you decide to obtain and use a Creative Commons License, it is recommended that you still include a copyright notice, as illustrated above.

-Configure your RSS feed so that it displays post summaries
+3. Configure your RSS feed so that it displays post summaries.

 This will add an extra layer of protection against scrapers using RSS feeds to illegally obtain their content.
 You can set this option from the Reading Settings.

-Set up a Google Alert to scan for your name or blog name/title
+5. Set up a Google Alert to scan for your name or site name/title.